gecko0307/dagon/platform/README.md

 # Dagon Platform

-Dagon Platform will be a simple stand-alone game runner based on Dagon and [GScript3](https://github.com/gecko0307/gscript3).
+Dagon Platform will be a simple stand-alone game runner based on Dagon and [GScript3](https://github.com/gecko0307/gscript3) virtual machine.
 It will be tightly integrated with the [editor](https://github.com/gecko0307/dagon/tree/master/editor), resulting in a beginner-friendly visual game creation suite.
 It is not finished yet, only the most basic features are exposed to the scripting engine at the moment.

 Dagon Platform consists of a pre-made Dagon application that executes user-provided script (`scripts/main.gsc`).
-The main script should be compiled to bytecode using `gs` compiler:
+The main script should be compiled to bytecode using `gscript` compiler:

 ```
-gs -c -i scripts/main.gs
+gscript -c -i scripts/main.gs
 ```

 The script works by registering custom event listeners to the `global.scene` object (or simply `scene` because `global` object is implicit).
 Events are basically the same as in `EventListener` in Dagon: